Everything you need to know about this traditional pastry from Portugal (updated 2024)

-Originally published in All Recipes
+Original version of this published in All Recipes

+Are you planning a trip to Portugal?
+Get ready to taste some amazing desserts!
 Pastry lovers may be familiar with traditional Portuguese custard tarts, called Pastéis de Nata, which are creamy, bite-sized delights surrounded by a light pastry shell.
 These baked confections have a unique history, as they belong to a category of pastries that are often referred to as “Convent Cakes,” and were originally created as a result of equal parts necessity and serendipity.

 Centuries ago, convenience and chance were the catalysts for the inception of these distinctive pastries, as they were made by nuns who lived in convents.
 These religious community members used egg whites to starch their habits, and needed a purpose for the leftover yolks.
 After experimenting in the kitchen with a variety of ingredients, they eventually whipped up an array of small, individually-sized cakes that fit in the palm of your hand.
 Convent cakes were born.

 In the 15th and 16th centuries, these cakes were known for their high-quality ingredients, and the recipes were kept as closely-guarded secrets.
 In more recent years, Portugal has seen a renewed appreciation of these incredibly delicious classic treats as they are experiencing a resurgence in popularity around the country.
 Today, inventive pastry chefs create a variety of shapes, flavors, and textures.